INTERSECT-SDK/python-sdk/docs/examples/fastapi.rst

 Service walkthrough
 -------------------

 The below code is an example of what you can initialize with uvicorn.
+FastAPI routes and the INTERSECT capability should be able to interact via a two-way data binding.
+You can use the FastAPI `lifespan events <https://fastapi.tiangolo.com/advanced/events/>`_ to startup and shutdown the INTERSECT Service.
+You can attach the INTERSECT Capability to the global FastAPI state, and interact with the Capability from FastAPI routes.

 .. literalinclude:: ../../examples/5_fastapi_example/app/main.py